Are you wondering, “Is Buenos Aires safe?”

 - Not flashing money

-Safety in Buenos Aires isn’t hard to come by, you just need to know what you’re doing.
+Safety in Buenos Aires isn’t hard to come by, you just need to know what you’re doing, and even in gentrified areas such as Palermo Soho.

 Safety Tips for Buenos Aires

-After living in the city of Buenos Aires for a few months I became familiar with the following neighborhoods:
+After living in the city of Buenos Aires for a few months, I became more and more familiar with some the following neighbourhoods:

 - Recoleta